Xiddler/dot_files/README.md

 # my dot_files
+2019-03-04

+## TO DO
+make a script to copy these dot files to the new home folder with a leading dot

-These are my main dot_files.
+## These are my main dot_files.
 The initial dot is removed to keep them visible on my local machine.
 I have also included my .vim folder for ultimate portability.
 Made a symbolic link to ~/PORTABLE_ENV